Latitudeda/PhotoCAD_Docs/docs/en/example_manual/Quantum_key_distribution.py.rst

           )

-Part IV.
-Generation and Arrangement of Spiral
+Part V. Generation and Arrangement of Spiral
 -------------------------------------------------------------------------
 There are a total of 7 spirals in the QKD layout, which are divided into three groups in total, the first group is one, the second group is 2 in series and the third is 4 in series.
 In the following script, first load each group of spiral with three lists, and then connect each group of spiral to form a separate component for later use in the whole connection.